The Connection Between Certain Brands of Ice Cream, Flu, and Sinus Infections

 Here's our theory, which we are absolutely convinced is an accurate one: Within 24 hours of consuming a scoop of ice cream from brands that contain artificial flavors (e.g., Baskin Robbins, Wendy's, Dairy Queen, etc.), flu-like symptoms will manifest: fever, headache, congestion, general malaise.
 The supposed virus disappears within 24 hours and a raging sinus infection develops in its place.
 You won't ever have a runny nose, (which you would have with a true virus or allergy), you'll just have two intensely clogged & infected sinus passages with extreme sinus pressure.

 We started asking friends who came down with sinus infections if they had eaten ice cream 2 days prior to the onset of the sinus infection.
 4 out of 5 cases reported a yes.
-We took our theory to the web and started asking our readers about 5 years ago now.
+We took our theory to the web and started asking our readers in 2006.
 Sure enough, the same report came back time and time again: fake flu within 24 hours and a sinus infection within 48 hours.